rivalxc/entrance-creator/README.md

 ## Usage
-To use script, log as RCON admins, and use following commands:
+To use script, log as RCON admin, and use following commands:
-- /createentrance
+- /createentrance, to create entrance,
-- /createexit
+- /createexit, to create exit from building

 Be sure to have ```dntmv.cr``` file in ```scriptfiles/entrances```